Last updated on August 2nd, 2022 at 12:01 pm

 - Did you include images, videos etc to make your pages interesting to read?

 - Have you named your images using meaningful keyword-rich names such as ‘chocolate-cake.jpg’ rather than names like DC0000.JPG?

 - Are you using image ‘ALT’ tags which include your keywords?

 - Have you tried to avoid large images which are slow to load or used a website such as Compressor.io to compress them?

 - Do you have a memorable URL (web address)?

-- Did you try viewing your website on mobile or tablet devices?
+- Having a website that is easy to use and navigate on mobile devices is essential for getting listed in mobile search results.
+Did you try viewing your website on mobile or tablet devices?
 You can check here if your website is mobile friendly

 - Have you used your keywords in your page titles for each page? (the title is what appears at the top of your web browser)

 - Are there ‘meta descriptions’ on each page which include your keywords to entice people to click from the search results to your webpage?

 - Have you included your keywords near the beginning of meta titles on each page?
 Title tags that starts with a keyword tend to perform better than title tags with the keyword towards the end of the tag.